Joy to the world! Four new Christmas albums you won't want re-gift

 Does the mere thought of Christmas music make you queasy?
 That’s understandable, given how aggressively cheerful or shamelessly sentimental much of it is.
 Despair not!
-Here are four releases that won’t induce nausea and may even make the holidays easier to bear, from the most to the least traditional…
+Here are four releases that won’t induce nausea and may even make the holidays easier to bear, from most to the least traditional:

 Los Straitjackets